awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchevents-tutorial.md

 ## Prerequisites<a name="services-cloudwatchevents-tutorial-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

-## Create a Lambda Function<a name="services-cloudwatchevents-tutorial-create"></a>
+## Create a Lambda function<a name="services-cloudwatchevents-tutorial-create"></a>

 1. Sign in to the AWS Management Console and open the AWS Lambda console at [https://console\.aws\.amazon\.com/lambda/](https://console.aws.amazon.com/lambda/)\.